xmtp/docs-xmtp-org/docs/pages/get-started/faq.md

 There are no messaging-related fees incurred by developers for building with the XMTP SDK.

-### What are the costs of XMTP message storage and retrieval?

-Messages are stored off-chain on the XMTP network, with all nodes currently hosted by Ephemera.
-Ephemera currently absorbs all message storage and retrieval costs.

-There are no message storage and retrieval-related fees incurred by developers for building with the XMTP SDK.

 ## Security

 ### Has XMTP undergone a security audit?

+A security audit of [LibXMTP](https://github.com/xmtp/libxmtp) and its use of Messaging Layer Security (MLS) will begin in Q4 2024.
+The audit will be performed by [NCC Group](https://www.nccgroup.com/).

 The [XMTP JavaScript SDK](https://github.com/xmtp/xmtp-js) (`xmtp-js`) was verified by [CertiK](https://www.certik.com/company/about) on Feb 6, 2023.
 Read their [XMTP security assessment](https://raw.githubusercontent.com/xmtp/docs-xmtp-org/main/docs/pages/img/REP-final-20230207T000355Z.pdf).

 ### How does XMTP establish a secure and fraud-proof relationship between two identities?

-XMTP V3 uses a combination of Ethereum wallet signatures and MLS (Messaging Layer Security):
+XMTP uses a combination of Ethereum wallet signatures and MLS (Messaging Layer Security):

 1. A user starts with an Ethereum wallet and installs an XMTP-enabled app.